MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 ## Deploy Reports on Power BI

-### Issue: SQLMI isn't reachable
+### Issue: SQL Managed Instance isn't reachable

 **Cause**

 Occurs if the public endpoint isn't enabled.
-Power BI won't be able to reach SQL MI.
+Power BI won't be able to reach SQL Managed Instance.

 **Resolution**

-To resolve, enable public endpoint on SQL MI.
+To resolve, enable public endpoint on SQL Managed Instance.

 ### Issue: Unable to refresh dataset credentials

 **Cause**

-Occurs if the user doesn't have appropriate permissions on the SQL MI.
+Occurs if the user doesn't have appropriate permissions on the SQL Managed Instance.

 **Resolution**

-To resolve, check the user permissions on SQL MI and provide the required permissions.
+To resolve, check the user permissions on SQL Managed Instance and provide the required permissions.

 ### Issue: Report unable to refresh